Android-for-Python/Common-Gestures-Example/README.md

 ### Android

 Pinch/spread focus is the mid point between two fingers.
-The `cg_wheel()` callback is not generated.
+The mouse wheel callbacks are not generated.

 ### Windows